Excerpts from the Preface of Ecological and Evolutionary Modelling (Hui et al. 2018 Springer)

 Note to prospective students: As our research is interdisciplinary in nature, our students and postdocs are from a diverse array of backgrounds with a wide range of expertise.
-We will tailor and fine tune your project along the following research focuses.
-Numbers of Recommended reads refer to specific articles in the Publication page.
-You can also check the short titles of current and previous postgraduate projects at the Team page.
-Go to the Opportunity page find out more on bursaries/fellowships and how to apply.
+We will tailor and fine tune your project along a few research focuses on biodiversity informatics, ecological and evolutionary modelling, invasion science and global change biology, as well as complex adaptive networks.
+Go to the Opportunity page to find out more on bursaries/fellowships and how to apply.